srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn is having the wealth of being contemplated by the nithyasUris as the one who sustains them, etc., and as their supreme master.
-I who is very sinful too have kept such emperumAn as the one who looks after my well being, my master in my heart and spoken the same as well.
+emperumAn is having the wealth of being contemplated by the nithyasUris as the one who sustains them etc., and as their supreme master.
+I, who am very sinful, too have kept such emperumAn as the one who looks after my well being, my master in my heart and spoken the same as well.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam